Post Season Requirements

 This is the time of year we all look forward to!
 The hard work by the student athletes, coaches and schools during the regular season all comes down to this…post-season, championship level of play.
 To officiate this level of game, there are basic eligibility requirements for officials outlined below.
 Meeting these requirements does not guarantee you a playoff assignment but it does make you eligible to work these games.
-The requirements do vary slightly from year to year and we will update this page as new qualifications are posted.
+The requirements can vary slightly from year to year (i.e game at position requirements) and we will update this page as new qualifications are posted.
 Please contact one of the Area Directors if you have any questions about your specific eligibility.

 - Registered official with CHSAA by March 1st of the current membership year.